 Many research studies show that 3D mammography — technically called digital breast tomosynthesis — offers better results than conventional 2D mammography.
 It may be particularly effective for women with dense breast tissue or who are at high risk for breast cancer.

-Both 2D and 3D mammograms use X-rays to create detailed images of the breast, in order to detect masses or other abnormalities.
+Both 2D and 3D mammograms use X-rays to create detailed images of your breast, in order to detect masses or other abnormalities.

 But in 3D mammography, an X-ray tube moves in an arc around each breast, capturing multiple imaging “slices” at different angles.
-These images are sent to a computer and reconstructed, to create a 3D rendering of the breast tissue in 1-millimeter slices that the radiologist reviews.
+These images are sent to a computer and reconstructed, to create a 3D model of your breast tissue in 1-millimeter slices that the radiologist reviews.

-The radiation dose for breast tomosynthesis is slightly higher than the dose used for standard mammography but falls within FDA-approved safety levels for mammography radiation.
+The radiation dose for a 3D mammogram (breast tomosynthesis) is slightly higher than the dose used for standard mammography but falls within U.S. Food and Drug Administration (FDA)-approved safety levels for mammography radiation.
 (Some 3D systems use doses similar to conventional mammography.)

-Any woman who is interested in having 3D mammography should check with her provider to see if it makes sense for her ― as well as her insurer to confirm that it is covered in her state.
-Some states mandate that insurers cover 3D mammograms; others may not.
+Anyone who’s who is interested in having 3D mammography should check with their healthcare provider to see if it makes sense for them ― as well as their insurer, to confirm that it’s covered in their state.
+Some states mandate that insurers cover 3D mammograms, while others may not.